How to say I wish in Portuguese?

 I want you to know that I am truly enjoying the cidade maravilhosa and am making many friends.
-I am studying at Rio & Learn, a very cool Portuguese school with nice teachers that ask that we speak Portuguese the whole day.
-They want us to participate in all RioLIVE! activities with the school, and that we speak a lot of Portuguese.
-It is forbidden to speak any other language, ant that makes everything a lot more interesting.
-I always ask that they help me when I have any difficulty, and they always do.
+I am studying at Rio & Learn, a very cool Portuguese school with friendly teachers who ask us to speak Portuguese the entire day.
+They want us to participate in all RioLIVE! activities with the school, and that we speak lots of Portuguese.
+It is forbidden to speak any other language, which makes everything a lot more interesting.
+I always ask for them to help me when I have any difficulty, and they always do.

 I hope you arrive soon and start studying here with me.
-Hopefully we can be on the same group.
+Hopefully we can be in the same group.

 I would like us to practice together outside of the school too.
-This way we can learn faster!
+That way we can learn faster!

 Hugs from your friend,